Skip to main content

 info

-targetLimitMode = 2 (forced mode) is currently under development within the updated version of Staking Router.
-In short, it is similar to the existing targetLimit but exits for the validators above targetValidatorsCount with targetLimitMode = 2 (forced mode) can be requested within the next VEBO report, even without a need to fulfill withdrawal requests from stETH holders.
+targetLimitMode = 2 (forced mode) was introduced within the updated version of Staking Router.
+In short, it is similar to the existing targetLimit but exits for the validators above targetLimit with targetLimitMode = 2 (forced mode) can be requested within the next VEBO report, even without a need to fulfill withdrawal requests from stETH holders.

 Node Operators should follow VEBO events (for example, by using the Ejector) to ensure they exit validators on time.
-The following penalties and limiting measures should be applied if the Node Operator refuses to exit validators after the protocol request:
+The following penalties and limiting measures should be applied if the Node Operator fails to exit requested validators after in time:

-Also, in exceptional cases, Lido DAO can trigger exits for Node Operator's validators (to be implemented after the Pectra hardfork bringing EIP-7002 to life).
+Also, in exceptional cases, Lido DAO can trigger exits for Node Operator's validators based on the DAO's decision.

 Withdrawal balance reporting